2018 Celebration of Possibilities Was AMAZING!

-The 2017 Celebration of Possibilities was an enormous success and, once again, filled the Crossroads Event Center auditorium with more than 425 guests on March 30th.
-(See Full Video of Event Below)
+The Tenth Annual Celebration of Possibilities was quite simply, amazing and, once again, filled the Crossroads Event Center auditorium with more than 425 guests.

-The event, in its 9th year, showcased people and businesses throughout Fairfield County who best exemplified the Fairfield DD mission statement—To bring about a vibrant community where people lead fulfilling lives and make meaningful contributions.
+The event showcased people and businesses throughout Fairfield County who best exemplify the Fairfield DD mission statement—To bring about a vibrant community where people lead fulfilling lives and make meaningful contributions.

 The evening introduced seven award-winners to the audience, via informative videos, who have had, and continue to make, an impact on the community.
-In between awards, guests also were treated to a few sneak peeks into the world of comedian Zach Anner - first, through a zany skit in which the performer took Superintendent John Pekar through a short workout session, and next, through a hilarious video clip reel of Zach interviewing guests as they were coming into the venue at the beginning of the night.
+In between awards, guests also were treated to a glimpse into the past ten years, along with some comedic moments with a living statue, (Mark Abbati).

 The Fairfield County Board of Developmental Disabilities established A Celebration of Possibilities in 2009 as the finale of our month-long celebration of Developmental Disabilities Awareness Month in March.